pixelnest/pixelnest.github.io/tutorials/2d-game-unity/particles/index.md

   next: ../sounds
 ---

+Our shooter is starting to have a good shape.
+It's time to enhance it a bit visually with _particles_.

-Let's do more graphics and less code.
-Particles are usually very simple sprites that will be repeated and displayed for a very short time.
+Particles are usually simple sprites that will be repeated and displayed for a very short timespan.

-Think of explosions, lasers, smoke...
-Those are sometimes particles (explosion can be a simple animated sprite).
+Think about explosions, lasers, smokes, etc. Those are done with particles — most of the time (an explosion can be a simple animated sprite).

-Unity provide a powerful built-in editor for particles, the **Shuriken Engine**.
+Unity provides a powerful built-in editor for particles with the _Shuriken Engine_.
 Let's see what we can do with it.

-## Particles prefabs for an explosion
+# Particles prefabs for an explosion

 We will make an explosion that we will use when enemies or player are destroyed.
 This involve to: